Sahilcreate/doCraft/notes/NOTES.md

 Another thing i want to add is better distinction of tasks, like priority wise.
 Oh and adding recurring task functionality.
 That would be cool.
 Also to handle errors gracefully, maybe something like `flash errors`.
 Not pagination, don't think that's needed.

+Also learn how to properly link database.
+Like I encountered problem while seeding the date.
+Node was rejecting the certificate and i had to seed the data without any certificate.
+Didn't get any answers at that time.
+Will try to look for it once more or ask on TOP Discord.